ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 The IETF specifies standard Internet congestion control algorithms in the RFC-series.
-These congestion control algorithms can suffer performance challenges when used in various environments (e.g., high-speed networks, cellular and WiFi wireless technologies, and long distance satellite links) and also when flows carry specific workloads (Voice over IP (VoIP), gaming, and videoconferencing).
+These congestion control algorithms can suffer performance challenges when used in various environments (e.g., high-speed networks, cellular and WiFi wireless technologies, and long distance satellite links), and also when flows carry specific workloads (Voice over IP (VoIP), gaming, and videoconferencing).

 When {{?RFC5033}} was published in 2007, TCP {{?RFC9293}} was the dominant